 Transforms your picture automatically with an iterative process onto ideal basic settings for the black points, and for the Gamma values of the RGB channels.

 Soft focus – keep detail:

 "Soft focus keeping details" is a strong blurring filter which nevertheless retains existing detail in the image.

 Smooth colour tone:

-The colour tone smoother allows you to put only one shade of colour in the image into softer focus, meaning that you can select the skin colour of a portrait, for example, and alter the focus here without affecting the rest of the picture.
+The colour tone-smoother allows you to put only one shade of colour in the image into softer focus, meaning that you can select the skin colour of a portrait, for example, and alter the focus in this area without affecting the rest of the picture.